* The application has several phases and includes requests for a video and an interview.

 Facility dogs return home with their handler/owner at the end of the day.
 The facility dog does not have public access, like guide and service dogs, but their training also includes how to behave around food, other animals, in stores and large crowds.

-People who receive facility dogs will attend team training on the KSDS campus in Washington, Kansas for 5 full days.
-Students will stay in the apartments on campus provided by KSDS Assistance Dogs.
-Meals can be provided by civic organizations and other volunteers.
+People who receive facility dogs will attend team training on the KSDS campus in Washington, Kansas for five full days.
+Students will stay in the apartments on campus provided by KSDS Assistance Dogs, Inc. with the help of funding from Kansas Lions Clubs.
+The majority of meals are also provided by Kansas Lions Clubs and other civic organizations and volunteers.

 If you have any questions about applying for a dog, contact Letha Nelson, Client Services at 785-325-2256 ext 115 or email@example.com.